yusefnapora/minty/README.md

 ### Show details of an existing NFT

-You can view the details of each individual NFL by calling `show` along with the ID of the NFT:
+You can view the details of each individual NFT by calling `show` along with the ID of the NFT:

 ```shell
 minty show 1